 The order in which combined search conditions are evaluated is dictated by the precedence of the operators that connect them.
 A NOT condition is evaluated before AND, and AND is evaluated before OR.
 Parentheses can be used to change the order of evaluation.
-For more information about precedence and using parentheses for grouping, see "Determining Precedence of Operators" on page 6-15.
+For more information about precedence and using parentheses for grouping, see "Determining Precedence of Operators".